 How to mitigate the problem?

 Developers can choose to accept only certificates that are signed by a single, specified CA certificate.
-This is called certificate pinning and may cut down on some of the problem.
+This is called certificate pinning and may cut down on some of the problems.
 But, pinning to a specific CA root certificate still requires the developer to ensure that the app verifies the hostname for the certificate it receives.
 If it does not, MiTM attacks are still possible.

 Appdome’s Mobile Security Suite